 This is because efficient cold chains not only reduce food waste, but they also boost local livelihoods by improving farming communities’ access to markets.
 In India, for instance, an estimated 40 per cent of harvested produce is lost between farms and the market, which not only hits farmers but also increases selling prices by as much as four to five times.

 ADB’s support for sustainable cooling could also enhance energy efficiency in cities, where heat accumulating among densely built concrete structures creates the so-called urban heat island effect.
-ADB funding could effectively stimulate innovation, drive down costs for greener cooling solutions, and reduce the overall cooling load on energy providers.
+Asian Development Bank funding could effectively stimulate innovation, drive down costs for greener cooling solutions, and reduce the overall cooling load on energy providers.

 Even low capital initiatives, such as retrofits and passive cooling solutions, can make a big difference, increasing labour productivity and creating more resilient cities with equitable access to thermal comfort.